deepmonapara9/blog-generator/README.md

 3. Set up PostgreSQL:

-   Install PostgreSQL on your system if not already installed.␣␣ Create a new database and user with appropriate permissions.␣␣ Update the DATABASES configuration in settings.py with your PostgreSQL database credentials.␣␣
+   Install PostgreSQL on your system if not already installed. <br>
+   Create a new database and user with appropriate permissions.<br>
+   Update the DATABASES configuration in settings.py with your PostgreSQL database credentials.<br>

 4. Set up Supabase:

-   Sign up for a free account on Supabase.␣␣
+   Sign up for a free account on Supabase.<br>
-   Create a new project and obtain your API URL and public key.␣␣ Update the DATABASES configuration in settings.py with your Supabase credentials.␣␣
+   Create a new project and obtain your API URL and public key.<br>
+   Update the DATABASES configuration in settings.py with your Supabase credentials.<br>